ajiteshgogoi/touchbase/src/content/blog/communicating-needs.md

 While TouchBase isn't a direct communication tool, it can significantly aid in understanding and remembering the needs of your loved ones, leading to more effective and empathetic communication.

--   **Record Preferences:** Use TouchBase to record your loved ones' preferences, interests, and needs.
+-   **Record Preferences:** Use TouchBase to record your loved ones' preferences, interests and needs.
 This helps you stay mindful of what's important to them.
 -   **Log Interactions:** After a conversation, log key takeaways in TouchBase, especially regarding their expressed needs or concerns.
 This helps you remember and follow up on them later.
 -   **Set Reminders:** Set reminders to check in with your loved ones about their needs or to offer support in areas where they've expressed needing it.
 -   **Personalised Communication:** Use the information stored in TouchBase to personalise your communication, showing that you're attentive and care about their individual needs.